FAQ for Employers

 What are the benefits of hiring CO-OP students?

-- Year-round access to well-motivated, qualified employees from 75 disciplines
+- Year-round access to well-motivated, qualified employees from 77 undergraduate programs and 8 masters programs

 - Access to potential full-time staff in a controlled environment, reducing your costs and risks